elaq/krakow-sightseeing/warsaw.md

 * in terms of pubs - there are a lot of new nice pubs at the Vistula bank.
 They are very crowded during the weekend, so probably it's better to go there during the week, e.g. ["Cud Nad Wisłą"](http://cudnadwisla.com)

-* generally the old town and Krakowskie Przedmieście are full of restaurants and probably most of them are not bad :-) Polish food is really good, give it a try!
+* generally the old town and Krakowskie Przedmieście Street are full of restaurants and probably most of them are not bad :-) Polish food is really good, give it a try!